Statements & Policies

-Training Guidelines for Children
+Training guidelines for children

-These are guidelines on safe amounts of training for children put together by Mary Gowing, one of DSD AC's lead coaches and a qualified physiotherapist.
+These are guidelines on safe amounts of training for children put together by Mary Gowing, one of DSD's lead coaches and a qualified physiotherapist.
 This was reviewed by all the coaches and it has been agreed to circulate this to all the parents at training.
 It is here for reference by any adult/parent with an interest in children's training.